Module 13: Transformers

 A transformer with batch_size=8, num_heads=16, seq_len=2048 computes attention matrices at each layer.
 How much memory does one layer’s attention matrices consume?
 How does this scale if you double the sequence length to 4096?

-Scaling: Doubling sequence length quadruples memory (4x increase).
-This quadratic scaling is why long context is expensive and drove innovations like sparse attention.
+Scaling: doubling sequence length quadruples memory (4× increase).
+This quadratic scaling is why long context is expensive — and why sparse attention, FlashAttention, and linear-attention variants exist.

 Q2: Parameter Distribution Analysis